john-itcsolutions/cheirrs/README.md

 (This is kubernetes-master/0)

-2. `juju deploy ./smart-web smart-web-alt --to 6 --series  focal --force`
+2. `juju deploy ./smart-web-alt --to 6 --series  focal --force`

 (This is kubernetes-master/1)